edassis/sb_cpp_translator/README.md

 ### Translate

 Generate an assembly file in x86 (`.s` file).
-As in Assemble option, makes several check on original file before translation.
-The output file is capable of be compiled with NASM and executed natively.
+As in Assemble option, makes several checks on original file before translation.
+The output file can be compiled with NASM to produce a native executable.

     ./montador -x86 <name>.asm

-![Tabela de comandos][1]
+![Commands table][1]

 [1]: assets/images/OPCODE-Table.png